ETHZ-INS/DLCAnalyzer/README.md

 ## OutsideMyZones.transitions        126.000000
 ```

-Now we get a report for what happens when the animal is not in my.zone.1 or my.zone.2. if we want to check if our zone was set correctly we can quickly do this with:
+Now we get a report for what happens when the animal is not in `my.zone.1` or `my.zone.2`.
+If we want to check if our zone was set correctly we can quickly do this with:

 ```r